Dracape/Alt-for-ANSI/README.md

 - [Graphene](./layouts/graphene/README.md)
 - [Mid-Night](./layouts/midnight/README.md)

-keyboard layouts, that are implementation of the 2 highest rated keyboard layouts—known for their own quirks
+keyboard layouts, that are implementations of the 2 highest rated keyboard layouts—known for their own quirks

 # **Common** Features added
 - **Mods**